RomainMazB/octobercms-tailwindcss-boilerplate/README.md

 Roadmap
 ==========
 * [ ] Cleanup and split files to be more maintainable
-* [ ] Create a backend plugin for the customization of the boilerplate
 * [ ] Add rules to PurgeCSS to handle OctoberCMS Froala Editor content